Allocation of Work and Transfer Between Teams

 However, if this is not feasible the following process must be followed:

 - Child Protection work and Court work must be allocated.
-All other cases (CIN and LAC) must not be de-allocated without an assessment of the complexity and risk in each case.
+All other cases (CIN and CLA) must not be de-allocated without an assessment of the complexity and risk in each case.
 This to be undertaken jointly by the Team Manager and the Group Manager;

 - Once this risk assessment has been completed, a report is to be provided for the Senior Manager and Deputy Director outlining the numbers and details of cases proposed to be unallocated, specifying how those cases will be monitored by the Team Manager until allocation and the plan for how allocation will be achieved;